akeneo/pim-api-docs/content/apps/using-oauth2.md

 ### Token Request

-From your server, you must do the following request to the PIM REST API, on the endpoint `/connect/apps/v1/oauth2/token`:
+From your server, you must make the following request to the PIM REST API on the endpoint `/connect/apps/v1/oauth2/token`:

 ```